Orczerker12/US-Fatal-Accidents/README.md

 Data analysis and visualisation project investigating US fatal accidents in 2023.

 The project explores general accident statistics, fatality rates across states, and analyzes patterns in the data.
-Data cleaning is performed using Python.
-The Jupyter Notebook can be accessed here: [Pandas Data Cleaning](https://github.com/Orczerker12/US-Fatal-Accidents/blob/main/Pandas%20Code.ipynb).
-I use SQLite queries to extract the relevant data, and the code can be accessed here: [SQLite Queries](https://github.com/Orczerker12/US-Fatal-Accidents/blob/main/SQLite%20Queries).
+I use SQLite queries to extract the relevant data, and the code can be accessed.
 Finally, I use Power BI to visualise the most interesting and insightful findings.

 # Dataset